rust-lang/rust/text/0000-cmp-ops-reform.md

 # Summary

-This RFC proposes a number of design improvements to the `cmp` and `ord` modules in preparation for 1.0.
+This RFC proposes a number of design improvements to the `cmp` and `ops` modules in preparation for 1.0.
 The impetus for these improvements, besides the need for stabilization, is that we've added several important language features (like multidispatch) that greatly impact the design.
 Highlights: